 They’ve come together to share one message: empower girls and women in the poorest countries, so they can lift their own communities out of poverty.

-Our Poverty Is Sexist campaign launched on International Women’s Day this year, and so far over 115,000 people around the world have signed the petition telling world leader to act now to help girls and women reach their full potential.
+Our Poverty Is Sexist campaign launched on International Women’s Day this year, and so far over 115,000 people around the world have signed the petition telling world leaders to act now to help girls and women reach their full potential.

 The song includes artists from 7 countries, each artist contributing in the writing of the verses.
 The lyrics of “Strong Girl” call out the importance of standing with girls and women everywhere.
 All over the world, girls and women are showing their strength and achieving extraordinary things, despite the barriers they face.
 It’s time to stand with girls and women, because together we’re stronger.